liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 Here we remove the default address and return it in the response.
 Looks fine at first glance.
 Then you realise that the address may already be `nil` when we try to remove it.
 We pass `nil` to the serializer and this triggers an exception.
+To solve this problem we have to explicitly render an empty hash.
 Watch out for cases like this!

 ## Results